FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 Qatar 2022 marked FIFA’s largest-ever licensing and retail program.
 The permanent flagship FIFA Store launched at Doha’s Hamad International Airport in November 2022, supplementing temporary retail outlets across the eight tournament stadiums.

-This represents one of FIFA’s fastest-growing revenue streams, driven by a strategic shift in business model.
+This represents one of FIFA’s fastest-growing revenue streams, driven by a strategic shift to run hospitality programs internally rather than outsourcing to partners.

 Ticket Sales: $686 Million